alexKleider/phInfo/README.md

 <a name="9cooling">9</a>

-Beware (Adam Holt, personal communication) "of your RPi overheating and self-throttling etc -- be sure to test use the command to monitor their temperature if folks will be using them in hot (or even warm) conditions indoors.
+Beware (Adam Holt, personal communication) "of your RPi overheating and self-throttling etc -- be sure to test using the command to monitor their temperature if folks will be using them in hot (or even warm) conditions indoors.
 A heatsink is not enough.
 Many of my Haitian friends just run their RPi 3s with the top off, which indeed solves the problem as an indoor breeze is sufficient.
-It may seem unprofession but it works.
-Considering most all RPi cases make practicall ventilation impossible, and active cooling with a fans-that-break is something nobody's wanted to bother with so far".
+It may seem unprofessional but it works.
+Considering most all RPi cases make practical ventilation impossible, and active cooling with a fan-that-breaks is something nobody's wanted to bother with so far".

 <a name="10branch">10</a>